 - 1. To chair the Panel meetings. - 2.
 To attend the Initial Panel Chairs' meeting in order to assess the response to the call for proposals and plan the work of the Panel accordingly. - 3.
 To (re)allocate proposals to Panels.
 Although the initial allocation is based on the expressed preference of the applicant, when necessary, owing to the expertise required for their evaluation, proposals may be reallocated to different Panels at the beginning of the evaluation.
-This reallocation should be done by the agreement of the two Panel Chairs concerned in the interest of the applicant to ensure a competent and fair evaluation of the proposal. - 4.
+This reallocation should be done with the agreement of the two Panel Chairs concerned in the interest of the applicant, to ensure a competent and fair evaluation of the proposal. - 4.
 To assign proposals to Panel Members (and to Remote Referees) for individual reviewing.
 Panel Chairs will pay particular attention to the rules on conflict of interest and exclusion of experts. - 5.
-To ensure that the Panels produce all necessary deliverables of the required quality standards by the end of the Panel meetings, including the ranked lists and feedback to applicants. - 6.
-To select experts for remote evaluation. - 7.
+To ensure that the Panels produce all necessary deliverables at the required quality standards by the end of the Panel meetings, including the ranked lists and feedback to applicants. - 6.
+To select experts for remote evaluation10. - 7.
 To attend the Final Panel Chairs' meeting.

-If a Panel Chair is unable to attend the Initial Panel Chairs' meeting, this task can be delegated to the Deputy Panel Chair.
+If a Panel Chair is unable to attend the Initial Panel Chairs' meeting, this task can be delegated to the Deputy Panel Chair11.

 The names of the Panel Chairs are publicly available before the submission deadline of the call.
-The names of the Panel Members are published on the ERC website after the evaluation process is concluded and the final results have been communicated to all applicants.
+The

-&lt;sup>8 Panel meetings may take place at ERCEA premises in Brussels or remotely, using teleconferencing IT tools.
+8 Panel meetings may take place at the ERCEA premises in Brussels or remotely, using teleconferencing IT tools.

-&lt;sup>9 Reading and assimilating briefing documents (including webcast briefings).
+9 Reading and assimilating briefing documents (including webcast briefings).

-The ERC Scientific Council mandates the Panel Chairs.
-See footnote 32 of the ERC rules of Submission and Evaluation under Horizon Europe.
+10 The ERC Scientific Council mandates the Panel Chairs.
+See footnote 32 of the ERC Rules of submission and evaluation under Horizon Europe.
 The Panel Chair signs the list of experts nominated for remote evaluation.
 The approval by the Panel Chair is required before any remote expert is contacted and appointed.

-&lt;sup>11 At the beginning of the evaluation process, Panel Chairs appoint a Deputy Panel Chair among the Panel Members.
+11 At the beginning of the evaluation process, Panel Chairs appoint a Deputy Panel Chair among the Panel Members.